-Bit 3 - Inhibit Override (INH), when set ("1") disables the keyboard inhibit function (AD command).
+Bit 3 - Inhibit Override (INH), when set ("1") disables the keyboard lock function (KKSW Input).

-Bit 4 - Disable Keyboard (DKB), when set ("1") disables the keyboard by holding the -KCKOUT line high.
+Bit 4 - Disable Keyboard (DKB), when set ("1") disables the keyboard by holding the -KCKOUT line low.

 Bit 5 - Keyboard Type (KBD), when set ("1") allows for compatibility with PCstyle keyboards.
 In this mode, parity is not checked and scan codes are not converted.